influxdata/docs-v2/content/influxdb/cloud/notebooks/clean-data.md

 [Submit a request](https://w2.influxdata.com/notebooks-early-access/ ) for early access, and we'll send you a confirmation notebooks is available in your account.
 {{% /note %}}

-Learn how to create a notebook that normalizes data—walk through the following example to create a notebook that does the following:
+Learn how to create a notebook that normalizes data.
+Walk through the following example to create a notebook that does the following:

 - Inputs sample data from NOAA
 - Normalizes sample data with a Flux script